 It’s a strange little tale that doesn’t make an awful lot of sense if you think about it too much but there are some nice character moments, particularly for Reekon and Virulina.
 The dialogue between the two is snappy and funny as they whisper and bicker about their plan, and Reekon shows a masterful mathematical mind in working out the odds of success (and survival), an aspect of his character we never got to see in the comic before its premature cancellation.
 Definitely worth it for these moments alone.

-The second prose story in this book in the final new Visionaries story of the whole run, so in hindsight it has an awful lot to live up to.
+The second prose story is the final new Visionaries story of the whole run, so in hindsight it has an awful lot to live up to.
 I’m very happy to say it does so with aplomb.
 False Light at Fulch Rock stars Arzon, Darkstorm and Cravex and is written by Dan Abnett (Doctor Who, Knights of Pendragon and a legend on The Real Ghostbusters), with accompanying art by Dougie Braithwaite and Cam Smith (Supergirl, Sinister Dexter, New Mutants), and colours by Chris Mattews (Thundercats, Mighty Max).

 I was won over from the very first sentence, which paints the picture of a monastery on a cliff edge in the middle of a “dark storm”.
 With an image of the similarly named leader of the Darkling Lords on a purple horse across the page it immediately draws you in; we’re in for a treat with this one in atmosphere alone.
 However, everything else about the story is a winner too.